 Fashion Designer and Socialite: Lilly Pulitzer’s Legacy

-Pulitzer captured many influential people with her brand such as Jacqueline and Rose Kennedy, Dina Merrill, and Happy Rockefeller.
+Pulitzer captured many influential people with her brand, including Jacqueline and Rose Kennedy, Dina Merrill, and Happy Rockefeller.
 In the market, these housedresses were modestly priced and made for comfort.
 The Lilly was simply constructed with a lace hem, slit on both sides, and zipper backing.
-A fashionable summer garment made to move with ease.
-Although comfort is key, the fabric is what makes it a true Lilly.
+It was a fashionable summer garment made to move with ease.
+Although comfort is key, the fabric is what makes the dress a true Lilly.

-An excerpt from her company’s website states Pulitzer’s words:
+This excerpt from her company’s website quotes Pulitzer:

-Whether it is made of cotton or curtain, the color and print is Pulitzer’s secret for capturing the eyes.
-Vivid green, pink, yellow, and orange florals are seen throughout.
-At first glance you can say that each garment emits a tropical glow.
-Her pink-and-green colors became the symbol of the preppy lifestyle and anybody who was anybody wanted to own a Lilly.
+Whether it is made of cotton or “curtain material,” the color and print is Pulitzer’s secret for attracting the eye.
+Vivid green, pink, yellow, and orange florals are featured throughout.
+At first glance, you can say that each garment imparts a tropical glow.
+Her pink-and-green color combinations became the symbol of the preppy lifestyle, and anybody who was anybody wanted to own a Lilly.

-Many were able to enjoy the lively garments as she later expanded her collection to swimsuits, children, and menswear.
+Many were able to enjoy the lively garments as she later expanded her collection to swimsuits, children’s clothing, and menswear.
 This socialite left a legacy that will continue to live thorough her brand: “Love, Lilly, and the Pursuit of Happiness.”

 Pulitzer in her first shop in Palm Beach in 1962.

 Mrs. Kennedy wears a Lilly Pulitzer dress while relaxing with President Kennedy and their children.

 A model walks down the runway at the Lilly Pulitzer Couture Spring 2005 fashion show.